lily collins’s new film is opening up a much needed dialogue about eating disorders | read | i-D

-Following a growing growing trend for films tackling previously 'taboo' topics (think: 13 Reasons Why and suicide, iBoy and rape), the time was ripe for a realistic depiction of eating disorders on screen.
+Following a growing trend for films tackling previously '"taboo" topics (think: 13 Reasons Why and suicide, iBoy and rape), the time was ripe for a realistic depiction of eating disorders on screen.
 All too often the punchline of a joke at the expense of a thin model or insecure teenage girl, the treatment of anorexia and bulimia in film and television has left much to be desired.
-To the Bone, Netflix's latest feature film, draws on the experiences of director Marti Nixon, and follows 20-year-old Ellen, played by Lily Collins, as she navigates her way through various unsuccessful treatment centres, only to find hope in a group home and untraditional doctor.
+To the Bone, Netflix's latest feature film, draws on the experiences of director Marti Nixon and follows 20-year-old Ellen, played by Lily Collins, as she navigates her way through various unsuccessful treatment centers, only to find hope in a group home and untraditional doctor.

 Available to stream from today, we spoke to Lily about the importance of having frank discussions about eating disorders, finding a balance between acting and reality, and the body image pressures of being an actress in the spotlight.